-- The identification of each application schema shall include a name and a version.
+The identification of each application schema shall include a name and a version.
 The inclusion of a version ensures that a supplier and a user agree on which version of the application schema describes the contents of a particular dataset.
-A system of defining unique names and versions for S-100 application schemas shall be defined. - In UML, an application schema shall be described within a PACKAGE, which shall carry the name of the application schema and the version stated in the documentation of the PACKAGE.
+A system of defining unique names and versions for S-100 application schemas shall be defined.